Iowa Test of Basic Skills (ITBS Test)

 Score reports generally contain a narrative that helps with understanding and/or interpreting the score results.

-The ITBS test covers the following 10 subject areas: Reading, Written Expression, Mathmatics-Concepts and Estimation, Science, Social Studies, Vocabulary, Spelling, Capitalization, Punctuation, and Mathmatics-Computation.
+The ITBS covers the following 10 subject areas: Reading, Written Expression, Mathmatics-Concepts and Estimation, Science, Social Studies, Vocabulary, Spelling, Capitalization, Punctuation, and Mathmatics-Computation.
 At grades 3 and below two additional sections, Word Analysis and Listening, are also included in the test.

 Reading: